ezsultan/automatic_lpr/README.md

-# Jetson-Nano-Yolo-v5-SETUP
-> **Stuck?
-Here’s the Ultimate Guide to Setting Up YOLOv5 on Jetson Nano with GPU Acceleration!**
+# ALPR with yoloV5 on Jetson Nano

 Installing YOLOv5 on Jetson Nano involves several steps including setting up a Python environment and installing necessary dependencies.
 I'll guide you through everything from the beginning.